SeldonIO/seldonio.github.com/seldon-cli.md

 {% endhighlight %}

-## <a name="rec_alg"></a>Configuring Recommendation Runtime Scoring
+# <a name="rec_alg"></a>**seldon-cli rec_alg**

+## Synopsis

 There is a number of built in recommenders that can be configured for a particular client.
 Each client can have one or more recommenders assigned.

+## Examples

+{% highlight bash %}
-To list the names of the available recommenders, use the following command
+# List the names of the available recommenders

-    $ seldon-cli rec_alg --action list
+seldon-cli rec_alg --action list
+{% endhighlight %}

+{% highlight bash %}
-The following command can be used to add a recommender from the available list.
+# The following command can be used to add a recommender from the available list.
 The first time this command is used the "recentItemsRecommender" is added by default.
-Additional recommenders can also be added this way.
+# Additional recommenders can also be added this way.

-    $ seldon-cli rec_alg --action add --client-name <clientName> --recommender-name <recommenderName>
+seldon-cli rec_alg --action add --client-name testclient --recommender-name recentMfRecommender
+{% endhighlight %}

+{% highlight bash %}
-The following command can be used to remove recommenders that are not required.
+# The following command can be used to remove recommenders that are not required.

-    $ seldon-cli rec_alg --action delete --client-name <clientName> --recommender-name <recommenderName>
+seldon-cli rec_alg --action delete --client-name testclient --recommender-name recentMfRecommender
+{% endhighlight %}

+{% highlight bash %}
-The following command can be used to check the current list of recommenders for the client.
-If there are no recommenders setup - this command will add "recentItemsRecommender" by default.
+# The following command can be used to check the current list of recommenders for the client.
+# If there are no recommenders setup - this command will add "recentItemsRecommender" by default.

-    $ seldon-cli rec_alg --action show --client-name <clientName>
+seldon-cli rec_alg --action show --client-name testclient
+{% endhighlight %}

+{% highlight bash %}
-To commit the changes to zookeeper, use the following command
+# Commit the changes to zookeeper

-    $ seldon-cli rec_alg --action commit --client-name <clientName>
+seldon-cli rec_alg --action commit --client-name testclient
+{% endhighlight %}

-# <a name="predict_alg"></a>seldon-cli predict_alg
+# <a name="predict_alg"></a>**seldon-cli predict_alg**
 Configure the Seldon server runtime scoring algorithms for prediction.

 ## Synopsis